nahusznaj/nahusznaj.github.io/_posts/projects/2018-10-08-exploring-indexes-sql.md

 import sqlite3
 conn = sqlite3.connect("factbook.db")
 ```
+which, if you have the file `factbook.db` in the same directory where you are running python, won't give any output.

 Now, let's have a quick look at the first two rows of `facts` table: